richardvlas/Optimizing_ML_Pipeline_MS_Azure/README.md

 **BanditPolicy Class**
 Defines an early termination policy based on slack criteria, and a frequency and delay interval for evaluation.
 This greatly helps to ensure if model with given parameters is not performing well, it is turned down instead of running it for any longer.

-The best model given by HyperDrive has the following parameters:
+The best model given by HyperDrive resulted in training accuracy of 91.7%.
+The hyperparameters of the model are as follows:
-- --C = 0.3016
+- --C = 0.7104
-- --max_iter = 50
+- --max_iter = 25

 ## AutoML